Skip to content ↓

 PE is studied as a core subject throughout Years 7-11.
 Students are introduced to a range of sporting activities:

-Year 7: Orienteering, Gymnastics, Netball, Dance, Tag Rugby, Handball, Athletic, Rounders and Cricket.
+Year 7: Orienteering, Gymnastics, Netball, Dance, Tag Rugby, Football, Athletics, Rounders and Cricket.

-Year 8: Orienteering, Basketball, Netball, Trampolining, Tag Rugby, Dance, Athletics, Rounders and Cricket.
+Year 8: Orienteering, Basketball, Netball, Handball, Trampolining, Dance, Athletics, Rounders and Cricket.

-Year 9: Orienteering, Volleyball, Netball, Dance, Basketball, Fitness, Athletics, Rounders and Cricket.
+Year 9: Orienteering, Volleyball, Netball, Trampolining, Basketball, Fitness, Handball, Rounders and Cricket.

 Year 10 Core PE: students can pick from the following options:

-Team sports: Netball, Basketball, Volleyball, Trampolining, Football, Rounders.
+Sports Hall sports: Netball, Basketball, Volleyball, Football, Rounders, cricket, Handball, Trampolining.

-Dance: We have an external dance instructor who specialises in street dance.
+Boxing/self-defence: We have an external boxing instructor come in for these sessions.

 Sports leaders: In Year 10 Students are given training by members of the PE department on how to teach primary school children sport.
 They then put this training into action, working with children in local primary schools.
 Students complete this course over one academic year.

 Year 11 Core PE: Year 11 students pick three options from the following activities.
-Each term they have the opportunity to change activity:
+Each term they can change activity:

-YMCA Gym, Sports hall activities - (including basketball, netball, roller skating, trampolining, badminton and table tennis).
+Sports hall activities - including basketball, netball, roller skating, trampolining, badminton and table tennis, Handball, Football.

 GCSE PE